 - Kaeloo is a particularly serious offender, having only four characters.
 While it could be argued that the seemingly sentient plants and the random sheep that pops up every now and then might count, they're still little more than props in terms of how they're used.

 - "The Farnsworth Parabox" episode of Futurama was designed as this, featuring only the Planet Express crew and their alternate counterparts as characters.
 This was in contrast to The Devil's Hands are Idle Playthings, in which the animators tried to fit in every character who had appeared in the series, as it was suspected that it would be the series finale.

 - The Bremen Avenue Experience is a series of shorts about a Funny Animal Garage Band.
 Most of the shorts feature only the four bandmates; the only guest star is the father of one of the band members.

-- The My Little Pony: Friendship is Magic episode "Party of One" only has the mane 6, Pinkie's pet alligator Gummy, Spike and Mrs. Cake, and the last two are only in one scene each, leaving only 7 characters in this episode.
+- "Party of One" only has the mane 6, Pinkie's pet alligator Gummy, Spike and Mrs. Cake, and the last two are only in one scene each, leaving only 7 characters in this episode.
 Not even any background ponies showed up.

 - "Stare Master" has Fluttershy, Twilight, Rarity, and the three Cutie Mark Crusaders, along with some chickens and a cockatrice.

 - "Baby Cakes" mostly only has Pinkie and the Cake twins, along with brief appearances by Mr and Mrs Cake and the rest of the mane six.

 - In Jelly Jamm, there appears to be only seven people ON THE ENTIRE PLANET.

 - Zig And Sharko has a grand total of four characters.